 If a supplier has accepted payment for your wedding dress, they must supply it to you by the date they have indicated or, if no time was specified, within a reasonable timeframe.

-You should first contact your supplier to ask whether the dress is still able to be delivered and, if so, when you can expect to receive it.
+You should first contact your supplier to ask if the dress can still be delivered and, if so, when you can expect to receive it.

-If the business advises your dress can no longer be supplied, we expect you will receive a refund or other remedy such as a credit note or voucher.
+If the business advises your dress can no longer be supplied, you’re entitled to a refund or other remedies such as a credit note or voucher.

 We understand many businesses are struggling to manage supply delays at this time due to circumstances outside their control.

-We urge consumers to remain patient and anticipate it may take longer than usual for goods to be supplied.
+We urge consumers to remain patient and understand it may take longer than usual for goods to be supplied.